Allow the Simmrin Law Group to help you handle Penal Code 30605 charges.

 Felony charges will lead to more serious penalties.
 A felony conviction could result in incarceration for up to three years, for example.

 You should also know that, in some rare cases, PC 30605 gets treated like an infraction.
 Infractions are relatively minor offenses here in California.
-A conviction for an infraction will only result in a fine.
+A conviction for an infraction will only result in a fine of $500.

-The state of California uses many different laws to regulate the possession of use of weapons.
+The state of California uses many different laws to regulate the possession and use of weapons.
 Some of these charges include:

 There are also a number of charges associated with the use of dangerous weapons.
 For example, individuals can face charges for assault with a deadly weapon if they try to shoot someone else with an assault weapon.
 They could even face charges for attempted murder.